Table of Contents

 But customers rarely read the fine print, which is how companies have gotten away with greenwashing.
 A 2021 report by the European Commission also shows that 42% of companies exaggerate green statements.

 “More and more people want to live a green life,” said Didier Reynders, Commissioner for Justice, “however, there are also unscrupulous traders out there, who pull the wool over consumers’ eyes with vague, false, or exaggerated claims.”
 The Commission is fully committed to empowering consumers in the green transition and fighting greenwashing.”

 In the UK, the advertising industry is already trying to fight this trend with the AdGreen initiative.
 It focuses on reducing the carbon footprint of the ad industry, providing companies with advice and tools to cut back on waste.
 But not everyone is following this lead.

 For example, the fashion industry has often come under attack for this practice. especially in the fast fashion industry with brands such as H&M. The clothing giant launched the Conscious Collection, advertised as eco-friendly and made with 100% organic cotton, Tencel, or recycled polyester.
 But the marketing campaign didn’t include important information, like the percentage of recycled material.
 A crucial detail to evaluate sustainability.

 When a company portrays itself as “sustainable,” is it a marketing stunt or the truth?

 Why it matters

-Consumers are looking more and more for conscious companies and they value sustainability.
-Sure, they want affordable products but not at the cost of the environment or of workers.
+Consumers are looking more and more for conscious companies, and they value sustainability.
+Sure, they want affordable products, but not at the cost of the environment or of workers.
 With greenwashing, businesses have found a way around people’s needs and demands.
 Holding them accountable is the only solution.
-Calling them out will ensure the health of the planet and the respect for the employees.
+Calling them out will ensure the health of the planet and respect for the employees.
 It matters because e-commerce and customers have different goals.
 The result?
 Only time will tell.